truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Importing a designated **ix-applications** pool does not start the installed applications.
   This is targeted for resolution in the SCALE 23.10.2 maintenance release.
+* Adding a custom Applications catalog that has many apps before a storage pool is selected for app use can result in system instability.
+  Work around the issue by selecting a pool for TrueNAS SCALE app usage and rebooting the system.
+See [NAS-125877](https://ixsystems.atlassian.net/browse/NAS-125877) for more details.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10436" target="_blank">Click here to see the latest information</a> about issues discovered in 23.10.1 that are being resolved in a future TrueNAS SCALE release.